k0pernicus/gowyn/README.md

 	 Golang => [".../gowyn"]
 	 Ocaml => [".../ocaml_exercism"]
 ```
-	YEAH, it works !!!!

 7. Finaly, you can add `fdcrawler` in the group Golang too using: `gowyn add --path=my/path/to/fdcrawler --group=Golang`

 8. Now, you can list the 3 objects using `gowyn status`, and you have 1 untrack file for each project, which is a gowyn statement to ignore it (in a .gitignore file).
 This is a feature that will be remove in the next version of Gowyn...

 9. Imagine that you don't want to work with Golang...
-You can just remove the entire group `Golang` and all associated repositories using `gowyn group --rm=Golang`
+You can just remove the entire group `Golang` and all associated repositories using `gowyn group --rm=Golang`, while keeping those git repositories in your hard drive.
 		Now, if you list your saved git objects:

 ```